 Explore how TAST is used in marine renewable applications

-Marine renewable energy projects have the potential to come into conflict with conservation objectives – both during project construction (e.g., risk from hearing damage) and throughout the operational lifecycle of the project (e.g., risk from collisions).
-As the renewable energy sector continues to expand, there is a real and growing need to mitigate this human-wildlife conflict.
+Marine renewable energy projects have the potential to come into conflict with conservation objectives – both during their construction and throughout their operational lifecycle of the project.
+As the renewable energy sector continues to expand, there is a real and growing need to mitigate this conflict between human activity and sea life.

-Conventional ADDs used to deter animals typically operate at high duty cycles, producing harmful noise pollution that can inflict hearing damage on animals.
+Conventional acoustic deterrent devices (ADDs) employed to deter animals typically operate at high duty cycles, producing harmful noise pollution that can inflict hearing damage on animals.
 In contrast, Targeted Acoustic Startle Technology (TAST) offers a novel approach to solving this conflict.
-By utilizing duty cycles roughly one order of magnitude lower than current commercial devices, GenusWave technology induces reliable avoidance responses in target species without causing harm.
-As an animal enters the TAST area, the startle reflex is activated, and the animal instinctively moves away from the installation.
+By utilizing duty cycles roughly one order of magnitude lower than current commercial devices, TAST induces reliable avoidance responses in target species – without causing harm.
+As an animal enters the TAST area, its startle reflex is activated and the animal instinctively moves away from the installation.
 By repeatedly triggering avoidance responses, TAST can then guide the animal’s movement around the installation.

-Construction of marine installations such as wind farms and tidal turbine involves ‘pile-driving’ – a process that creates impulsive noise at high sound pressure levels.
-This noise has the potential to damage the hearing system of marine mammals in the vicinity of the construction site.
-By enabling time-limited movement control of marine mammals, GenusWave technology offers an environmentally friendly solution.
+Construction of marine installations, such as wind farms and tidal turbines, involves pile-driving – a process that creates impulsive noise at high sound pressure levels.
+This noise has the potential to damage the hearing system of marine mammals in the vicinity of the site.
+By enabling time-limited movement control of marine mammals, TAST offers an environmentally friendly solution.
 The GenusWave startle system can be used either in single or multi-unit mode, allowing units to be deployed from a vessel or simply floating on the water’s surface.
 The system can be controlled remotely via radio-link.

-GenusWave also offers remote update and interface capability, allowing it to operate in conjunction with existing marine mammal monitoring technologies (sound emissions can potentially be triggered by confirmed detection of marine mammals.)
-By storing different startle signals on the inbound memory, the system’s parameters can be set for specific target species – or other requirements – within the specific target area.Go Back
+GenusWave also offers remote update and interface capability, allowing it to operate in conjunction with existing marine mammal monitoring technologies; sound emissions can potentially be triggered by confirmed detection of marine mammals.
+By storing different startle signals on the inbound memory, the system’s parameters can be set for specific target species or other requirements within the target area.Go Back